 By cooking pork to the appropriate temperature, you can significantly reduce the risk of foodborne illnesses and ensure the safety of yourself and your loved ones.
 It is especially important to be cautious when cooking ground pork, as bacteria can be easily transferred from the surface to the inside during the grinding process.

-See also How to cook plant based meals
+See also How do you cook an omelette

 Quality and taste